-The library gathers sample and parameter files that are stored in multiple locations - such as folders on a C: drive, a network location, a connected external hard drive, or a connected USB flash drive - providing access to all files.
+The library gathers sample and parameter files stored in multiple locations, such as folders on a C: drive, a network location, a connected external hard drive, or a connected USB flash drive, and provides access to all files.
 Even though libraries do not store actual sample and parameter files, folders can be added or removed within each library.

 One library can include up to 50 folders.
-Other items - such as saved searches and search connectors - cannot be included.
+Other items, such as saved searches and search connectors, cannot be included.

 When removing a folder from a library, the folder and its contents are not deleted from the original file storage location.
 However, when deleting files or folders from within a library, they are deleted from their original file storage location.
+Deleted files and folders can be recovered from the Recycle Bin located on the Windows desktop.